garnermccloud/beer-advocate-api/README.md

 Getting started
 ---------------

 Beer Advocate API can be installed via [NPM](https://www.npmjs.org/).
-(For more on NPM, see thin [introduction](http://howtonode.org/05896bb828f0d7e9251dd5b4cfd72350896990bd/introduction-to-npm)).
+(For more on NPM, see this [introduction](http://howtonode.org/05896bb828f0d7e9251dd5b4cfd72350896990bd/introduction-to-npm)).
 Make sure you’re in your projects directory, and run the following:

 ```bash
 $ npm install beer-advocate-api